- Our Services

 Booster seats do not use a harness system and are not fastened into the vehicle.
 They sit on the vehicle seat to boost or lift up a child so the seat belt can fit correctly.
 This greatly reduces the chance of ejection in a crash.

-Boosters should be used in the back seat.
+- Boosters should be used in the back seat.

-Always use both the lap and shoulder belt with a booster seat.
+- Always use both the lap and shoulder belt with a booster seat.

-If your vehicle seats are low (do not have a head rest) you need a high back booster.
+- If your vehicle seats are low (do not have a head rest) you need a high back booster.

-Check frequently to see whether your child has reached the height and weight limits on the booster seat.
+Is your child ready for a seat belt only?Check frequently to see whether your child has reached the height and weight limits on the booster seat.

 If your child is 8 to 10 years old and 4’9” tall you can test your child’s readiness to use the seat belt only.
 You'll know your child is ready when you've met all 4 of the following criteria:

-Knee bend - Have the child sit.
+- Knee bend - Have the child sit.
 Do his or her knees bend naturally at the front edge of the seat when he or she sits all the way back against the vehicle seat?
 If not, keep using a booster seat.
 If so, move on to the stomach check.

-Stomach check - Buckle the lap and shoulder belt positioning the lap belt across the upper legs or bony hip.
+- Stomach check - Buckle the lap and shoulder belt positioning the lap belt across the upper legs or bony hip.
 If it rides up to stomach, go back to booster seat.
 If it doesn't, do a shoulder check.

-Shoulder check - The shoulder belt should rest on your child's shoulder or collarbone (it should never be placed behind the back or under the arm).
+- Shoulder check - The shoulder belt should rest on your child's shoulder or collarbone (it should never be placed behind the back or under the arm).
 If the shoulder belt rides up to the face or neck, keep using the booster seat.
 If not, do a final position check.

-Position check - Monitor whether your child stays in position for the whole time while on a car ride.
+- Position check - Monitor whether your child stays in position for the whole time while on a car ride.
 If changes in position and/or slouching causes the safety belt to ride up on the stomach or neck, go back to using a booster seat.